Costa's stoppage-time gem sends Juventus into last 16

 Far from outclassed, Lokomotiv nearly went ahead in the 78th minute but Joao Mario saw his shot cleared off the line by Leonardo Bonucci with goalkeeper Wojciech Szczesny caught out of his ground.

-Sarri surprisingly replaced Ronaldo with Paulo Dybala in the 78th minute but the move paid off as Juventus took all the points thanks to an inspired moment from Costa.
+In the end, Sarri's substitutions paid off as Juventus took all the points thanks to an inspired moment from Costa.

+"We had chances to win this game and I think I would have been happy with a draw," said Lokomotiv's 72-year-old coach Yuri Semin, who is in his fourth stint in the job.
+"We played a really good match, defended well, but it was still not enough in the end."

 (Writing by Brian Homewood; Editing by Toby Davis)